European Hornet Control in San Antonio, TX

 Why european hornet shows up the way it does in San Antonio specifically — as opposed to, say, Dallas or the coast — comes down to the ground, the trees, and what people have built on top of both.

-South Side / Mission Trail area / Harlandale — Working-class neighborhoods with smaller lot sizes, heavy fire ant pressure, paper wasps on carports and fence rails, and the occasional honey bee swarm.
+South Side / Mission Trail area / Harlandale — These are working-class neighborhoods with smaller lot sizes.
+Fire ants are a big problem here, and you’ll often find paper wasps on carports and fence rails.
+Honey bee swarms pop up every now and then, too.

 What we actually do on a european hornet job in San Antonio depends on three things: where the nest is, how old the building is, and what the family situation looks like.
 Ground nest on a lot with young kids and a dog gets treated very differently than an aerial nest in an empty guest house.
 We'll talk that through on site.